NEFM-TUDresden/MCRpy/README.md

 Do characterization and reconstruction in one step: match.py
-- Remarks see characcterize and reconstruct
+- Remarks see characterize and reconstruct

 View a microstructure or the convergence data from the reconstruction: view.py
 - r to toggle rounded/unrounded values